costikid/poemly/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`in the root folder
+3. Create a .env file in the root folder and insert `JWT_SECRET=yewfwefwef` .
+Remember to include the .env in gitignore so you don't commit it with the changes.
-3. `nodemon index.js` to start the server.
+4. `nodemon index.js` to start the server.
 Your backend will run on `http://localhost:3000/`
-4. Go to the frontend folder (cd frontend).
+5. Go to the frontend folder (cd frontend).
 Run `npm install`.
-Then type `npm run serve` to start the Vue JS app which will run on `http://localhost:8081/`
+Then type `npm run serve` to start the Vue JS app which will run on `http://localhost:8081/` .
+Both servers need to be running at the same time for the app to work (have one terminal window with localhost:3000 and another one with localhost:8081).

 - Requires dependencies (backend)